 Vitex agnus-castus is commonly known as Vitex, Chasteberry or Monk’s pepper.
-Its name stems from its use to lower libido in monks to help them stay chaste.
+Its name stems from its use to lower libido in monks to help them stay chaste thanks to vitex benefits.
 Although few men would use vitex for this use nowadays, many women benefit from its ability to regulate hormones.

 It originates from the Mediterranean but now grows throughout North America and is regarded as an ornamental shrub for its beautiful lilac coloured flowers.
 The berries that are used for medicine are similar in size to peppercorn and even have a slightly peppery taste.

 Vitex’s reputation as a women’s hormone supporting has grown in popularity, coming close to being touted as a hormone cure-all.
 Hormones however are never quite this simple.
 It can help in many circumstances, but its important to understand each person’s unique needs along with exactly how the herb works in order to understand if those needs match its specific actions.